vueandme/pizza-components/docs/tasting.md

 - Events
 - Presence of key dom elements
-- Presence of meaningfull classes
+- Presence of meaningfully classes
 - Response to props

 Last three we can solve in one go with snapshot testing.